willburk97/SIM7000/README.md

 Note: While doing initial testing I was unable to succesfully send a text or make a call.
 I think Verizon may not be allowing the
 SIM7000A on the voice/sms part of the network.
 Internet access is working.

+Note: The code implies GPRS is being used for data.
+Isn't that 2G or 3G?